Polycystic Lipomembranous Osteodysplasia with Sclerosing LeukoencephalopathySymptoms, Doctors, Treatments, Advances & More

 This condition is inherited in an autosomal recessive pattern, which means both copies of the gene in each cell must have a variant to cause the disorder.
 The parents of an individual with an autosomal recessive condition each carry one copy of the altered gene, but they typically do not show signs and symptoms of the condition.

-Jun-ichi Satoh practices in Tokyo, Japan.
+Jun-ichi Satoh practices practicing medicine in Tokyo, Japan.
 Mr. Satoh is rated as an Elite expert by MediFind in the treatment of Polycystic Lipomembranous Osteodysplasia with Sclerosing Leukoencephalopathy.
-His top areas of expertise are Polycystic Lipomembranous Osteodysplasia with Sclerosing Leukoencephalopathy, Subacute Sclerosing Panencephalitis, Chondrodystrophy, and Schwartz-Jampel Syndrome.
+He is also highly rated in 14 other conditions, according to our data.
+His clinical expertise encompasses Polycystic Lipomembranous Osteodysplasia with Sclerosing Leukoencephalopathy, Subacute Sclerosing Panencephalitis, Schwartz-Jampel Syndrome, and Chondrodystrophy.

-Daniela Galimberti practices in Milan, Italy.
+Daniela Galimberti practices practicing medicine in Milan, Italy.
 Ms. Galimberti is rated as a Distinguished expert by MediFind in the treatment of Polycystic Lipomembranous Osteodysplasia with Sclerosing Leukoencephalopathy.
-Her top areas of expertise are Frontotemporal Dementia, Dementia, Alzheimer's Disease, and Primary Progressive Aphasia.
+She is also highly rated in 19 other conditions, according to our data.
+Her clinical expertise encompasses Frontotemporal Dementia, Dementia, Alzheimer's Disease, and Primary Progressive Aphasia.

 Summary: General aim of the study is the improvement of the clinical knowledge of ultra-rare inherited metabolic and degenerative neurological diseases (prevalence less than 5:100,000) in adulthood through the systematic longitudinal collection of clinical, laboratory and instrumental data.